 Book Review — Man’s Search for Meaning

 This book was given to me at a time in my life where I was searching for my next mission.
 I had recently found myself living in an entirely new country where I was forced to adapt to great changes in personal circumstances.
-Self-reflection was a big deal for me during this time, as I attempted to take stock of my situation so that I was comfortable navigating the uncertain future that awaited me.
+Self-reflection was a big deal for me during this time, as I attempted to take stock of my situation.

 It was during this time of great introspection that a friend of mine recommended Man’s search for Meaning.
 A book famous for assisting those who are contemplating the meaning behind one’s purpose.
 And I will say this—looking back on this book, I was not really expecting how powerful and profound it would be and the effect it would have on my outlook moving forward.